airteliq/Airtel-IQ-One-to-One-Video-Chat-Sample-Angular-Application-Client/README.md

-# One-to-One Video Call using Angular8 and Airtel Video IQ for Web
+# One-to-One Video Call using Angular8 and Airtel Video IQ Toolkit for Web